A blue shield with a black eye mask over it.

 We’re going to class a shoddy, non-working VPN as one of the scam types.
 To operate as an actual virtual private network, a VPN service has to encrypt your data and then route it via a VPN server that will decrypt it.

 However, as often happens with free VPNs, a poorly secured VPN connection can leak your IP address, DNS address, and even WebRTC data.
-Some of the worst offenders don’t encrypt your data at all.
-And without encryption, a fake VPN is a proxy at best, making it a less secure and the worst VPN in the actual VPN industry.
+And some of the worst offenders don’t encrypt your data at all!

 1. Malware injection